 What is the best 3D scanner on the market today?
 How was your experience with the product?
 How was the learning curve for a first time user?
 Best customer service?
 Best value for the money?
 What program did you use to convert STL to a 3D cad model?

 I have been involved in 3D scanning for over 10 years, and have used most the equipment out there at some point.
 It is difficult to give a good answer to your question, because different types of scanners are good on different applications.
-Also the price of 3D scanners today range form $3K to $300K+.
-The 3D scanner that is really good for scanning cars may not do good on cell phones, etc. Konica Minolta 3D Scanning Labs has a tool on their website to help get people started in the right direction.
-Not only does it recommend what 3D scanner is best for your application, it also gives you advice on whether it makes sense to purchase a scanner based on your needs, or use 3D scanning services:
+Also the price of 3D scanners today range from $3K to $300K+.
+The 3D scanner that is really good for scanning cars may not do well on cell phones, etc.

 Regarding the learning curve, 3D scanning is actually quite easy and the learning curve on operating the equipment is usually very short.
 However, there is a learning curve when it comes to processing the data, and this can vary quite a bit based on the user's past experience.
 A person who has a good background in 3D CAD can normally get up to running in 2-4 weeks.
 A person who has never done any 3D modeling will have a much longer learning curve.
 I would compare it to someone who is put in front of Solidworks for the first time.
 If they had used another CAD package prior to Solidworks, then they most likely will functional in 2-4 weeks.
 However, if they have never used any 3D CAD prior, it is hard to say how long it will take that person to learn SolidWorks.

 Saying what 3D scanner is the best value for the money is also hard to answer, because it really depends on what type of scanner you need.
-I would definitely recommend staying away from anything costing less then $15K if you need the scanner for serious work.
-However, as a possible recommendation, the Virtuoso RES is a lot of bang for the buck for reverse engineering to CAD applications.
+I would definitely recommend staying away from anything costing less than $15K if you need the scanner for serious work.

 If you get a chance, check out our 3D scanning services page too: